scipy-lectures/scientific-python-lectures/intro/pandas/0_0_pandas_intro.md

 way, one label gives a value, but more than one label gives a Series.

 Indexing with `.loc` is called *label-based indexing*.
-You can also index by position, as you would with a Numpy array.
-Let's remind ourselves of basic indexing in Numpy; to get the thirteenth value in the *Numpy array* of HDI values, one could run:
+You can also index by position, as you would with a NumPy array.
+Let's remind ourselves of basic indexing in NumPy; to get the thirteenth value in the *NumPy array* of HDI values, one could run:

 ```{code-cell}